albertkun/21S-ASIAAM-191A/readme.md

 offers you by being an active and thoughtful participant in all sections and lectures, by coming to lecture and section prepared, and by trying your best on the various elements of the course.
-I expect you to take ownership of your learning and to reach out to me or your teaching assistant if you are struggling or have concerns.
+I expect you to take ownership of your learning and to reach out to me if you are struggling or have concerns.
 I expect you to take the opportunity to learn from your peers through activities in lecture and section, and I expect you to be respectful and courteous to one another.
 Finally, I expect you to hold yourself to the highest standards